 The Audit Commission requires us to inform you of specific actions you could take to keep the audit fee low.
-Future audit fees can be kept to a minimum if the Authority continues to achieve an efficient and well-controlled financial closedown and accounts production process which complies with good practice and appropriately addresses new accounting developments and risk areas.
+Future audit fees can be kept to a minimum if the Authority maintains an efficient and well-controlled financial closedown and accounts production process which complies with good practice and appropriately addresses new accounting developments and risk areas.